inge4pres/zig-ebpf-probes/README.md

 This allows to ship the same code in a single binary.

 Third step: create a perf event to attach the eBPF program to.

+We use a beautiful library called [`zbpf`](https://github.com/tw4452852/zbpf) that took parts of the very first implementation of BPF bindings and adds libbpf support (via `cInclude`).
+The result is a main program that can load a pre-built BPF object and attach it into perf events or call other BPF utilities via libbpf helpers.